prysmaticlabs/documentation/website/docs/concepts/checkpoint-sync-concept.md

 ### Justification, finality, and checkpoints

-**Justification** is the process of marking a block as tentatively canonical. **Finalization** is the process of upgrading a block from "tentatively canonical" to "canonical".
+**Justification** is the process of marking a block as *tentatively canonical*. **Finalization** is the process of upgrading a block from *tentatively canonical* to *canonical*.
 When a block is finalized, its transactions are finalized, and the probability of transaction reversal is near-zero.
 Every epoch, a new set of blocks can be justified, and an older set of justified blocks can be finalized.
 The Ethereum network uses **checkpoints** to periodically perform these promotions.

 Blocks become **justified** after: